12 of the Best Wheated Bourbon Bottles to Try

 Best wheated bourbon on the rocks.

-It’s easy to get caught up in the hunt for bourbon’s “white whales”—those ultra-rare, allocated bottles that seem to exist more in legend than on liquor store shelves.
-While the thrill of the chase is part of the fun, the world of wheated bourbon is so much richer and more accessible than a single famous name.
-True quality isn’t always tied to scarcity.
-This guide is for those who want to look beyond the hype and discover the spirits that truly deliver on flavor and craft.
-We’ll introduce you to some of the best wheated bourbons that rival the legends in complexity, proving the most rewarding finds are often the ones you discover for yourself.
+It’s easy to get caught up in the hunt for bourbon’s “white whales”—those ultra-rare bottles that seem to exist more in legend than on liquor store shelves.
+But let’s be honest, the best bourbon is the one you can actually find and enjoy.
+The world of wheated bourbon is so much richer than a single hyped-up name.
+This guide is for those who want to look beyond the chase and discover spirits that truly deliver on flavor and craft.
+We’ll introduce you to some of the best wheated bourbon options that rival the legends, proving the most rewarding finds are often the ones you can open and share.

 Key Takeaways